eesphgos2/eesphgos2.github.io/_posts/2024-04-29-typograms.md

 ---
 layout: post
-title: Picture
+title: a picture
 date: 2025
-description: non
+description: image
-tags: formatting images
+tags: formatting diagrams
 categories: sample-posts
+typograms: true
 ---

 This is an image.